YuhaoCheng/IoT-Project/README.md

+# Attention!
+We will base it to develop a new IOT system (2019/10/02)
 # IoT-Project
 This is my final year project of university<br/>
 ## How to send the messgae to the Alibaba cloud server